mellowmarshe/kitter/README.md

 Kitter is a twitter like website written with Rust.
 [Actix](https://actix.rs/) is the web framework we use.
 We use [GitHub OAuth2](https://docs.github.com/en/developers/apps/authorizing-oauth-apps) for logging in because I'm honestly lazy.

+A few concepts/words we use to describe parts of the application:

+- Hearts
+  - Hearts are what we call likes

 ### ✨ **API** ✨

 The base API route is `/api`

-The data should be valid JSON and valid JSON will be returned
+The data should be valid JSON and valid JSON will be returned.
+Some data such as current user are retrieved via the session.
+There is no alternative to this _yet_

 Format:

 ```
 [REQUEST] ROUTE

+DESCRIPTION

 !
 PARAM  : TYPE : DESC
 ?
 RETURN : TYPE : DESC